L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-(Note the empty string passed to isn).
+(Note the empty string passed to `isn`).

-Indent is only applied after linebreaks, so it's not possible to remove indent on the line where the snippet was triggered using `ISN` (That is possible via regex triggers where the entire line before the trigger is matched).
+Indent is only applied after line breaks, so it's not possible to remove indent on the line where the snippet was triggered using `ISN` (That is possible via regex triggers where the entire line before the trigger is matched).